-The majority of the Association's members are scattered along it’s length from eastern Kansas to the Denver metropolitan area.
+The majority of the Association's members are scattered along its length from eastern Kansas to the Denver metropolitan area.
 They come from all walks of life and backgrounds, but share a love of the Trail and admiration for the men and women who traveled it and a loyalty to the towns and communities that sprang up along it.
 The Association is actively engaged in seeking National Historic Trail status for the Smoky Hill Trail, under the National Trails System Act.
-The association also has an on-going project, the mapping and marking of this historic Trail.
+The association also has an on-going project, the mapping and marking of this historic trail.